 Related SDGs (Target Numbers) Initiatives by Mitsui & Co.
-Activities for FY 2017 Image: Second With a target of reducing energy consumption at Mitsui and its domestic subsidiaries by an average of 1% or more per year, we are implementing measures to improve energy utilization efficiency to reduce greenhouse gas (GHG) emissions.
-In addition, we are also working to meet a target of achieving a recycling rate of 85% or more by 2020 and promoting the control, reuse, and recycling of waste materials.
-Installation of solar power generation by Prifood at its Hosoya plant, where the company commenced the utilization of the generated power for a portion of the electricity used by the plant.
-(7.2) Reduction of environmental load by MicroBiopharm Japan led by its potential investment to integrate its manufacturing process for an active pharmaceutical ingredient for anti-cancer drug.
-(7.3) Conversion to a new treatment method for the waste plastics produced by Mitsui Bussan I-Fashion to utilize such plastic waste for RPF (Refuse Paper &amp; Plastic Fuel) processing as an alternative to fossil fuel, in a shift away from the previous residue processing method (which mixes waste plastics into cement) as a measure to reduce CO2 and to prevent global warning.
-(7.3, 12.4) Commercialization of chicken manure by Prifoods as a fertilizer and snow-melting agent (in carbon form), and the effective utilization of tea leaf residues as a compost ingredient by Mitsui Norin.
-(12.5) Sale of recycled feed made from food manufacturing by-products and other raw materials, resulting in the effective utilization of previously unused resources which can contribute to the improvement of the feed self-sufficiency ratio.
+Activities for FY 2017 Ensure availability and sustainable management of water and sanitation for all With a target of reducing energy consumption at Mitsui and its domestic Installation of solar power generation by Prifood at its Hosoya plant, where the company commenced the utilization of the generated power for a portion of the electricity used by the plant.
+(7.2) (0.1) subsidiaries by an average of 1% or more per year, we are implementing measures Reduction of environmental load by MicroBiopharm Japan led by its potential investment to integrate its manufacturing process for an active pharmaceutical ingredient for anti-cancer drug.
+(7.3) Ensure access to affordable, reliable, sustainable and modern energy for all (7.2, 7.3) to improve energy utilization efficiency to reduce greenhouse gas (GHG) emissions.
+In addition, we are also working to meet a target of achieving a recycling rate of 85% Conversion to a new treatment method for the waste plastics produced by Mitsui Bussan I-Fashion to utilize such plastic waste for RPF (Refuse Paper & Plastic Fuel) processing as an alternative to fossil fuel, in a shift away from the previous residue processing method (which mixes waste plastics into cement) as a measure to reduce CO2 and to prevent global warming.
+(7.3, 12.4) Ensure sustainable consumption and production patterns (12.4, 12.5) or more by 2020 and promoting the control, reuse, and recycling of waste Commercialization of chicken manure by Prifoods as a fertilizer and snow-melting agent (in carbon form), and the effective utilization of tea leaf residues as a compost ingredient by Mitsui Norin.
+(12.5) production patterns (12.4, 12.5) materials.
+Sale of recycled feed made from food manufacturing by-products and other raw materials, resulting in the effective utilization of previously unused resources which can contribute to the improvement of the feed self-sufficiency ratio.
 (12.5) Ongoing Implementation of surveys of water use by subsidiaries in key countries and other locations.
-(6.4) With a target of reducing energy utilization efficiency.
+(6.4) With a target of reducing energy consumption rate by an average of 1% or more per year, we are implementing measures to reduce greenhouse gas (GHG) emissions by improving energy utilization efficiency.
 Our new building project, including Mitsui's new Head Office, which is under construction, is designed to achieve high energy-utilization efficiency by , for example, effectively utilizing waste heat from cogeneration systems to generate heat source water for the district's heating and cooling facilities.
-(7.3) Global-group promotion of GHG emission reducing measures by affiliated companies that have high GHG emissions (overseas affiliated companies).
-(7.3) With a target of achieving a recycling aree of 85% or more by 2020 in our office activ
+(7.3) Global-group promotion of GHG emission reducing measures by affiliated companies implemented in proper priorities based on output levels, with intensive management and monitoring of year-on-year changes for companies that have high GHG emissions (overseas affiliated companies).
+(7.3) With a target of achieving a recycling rate of 85% or more by 2020 in our office activities, we are implementing activities that can contribute to the reduction of environmental load, such as rigorous efforts to control, reuse, and recycle waste materials.
+(12.5)